bogdanlungu/LaraCMS/readme.md

-# Content Management system built witi the Laravel PHP Framework
+# Content Management system built with the Laravel PHP Framework